net-daemon/docs/docs/v2/started/installation.md

 There are several ways to deploy your apps.
 You could just run the development project and set it up yourself.
 NetDaemon provides a convenient ways to run your apps:
 - Using a Home Assistant add-on
-- In a docker container
+- In a Docker container
 - Or using the template as base deploy your own.

 So let's set it up before we can deploy the apps to it.

 ## NetDaemon versions
 This doc describes setting up the V2 version.
-For NetDaemon v3 please checkout [installing the NetDaemon V3](v2/started/installation_v3.md).
+For NetDaemon V3 please checkout [installing the NetDaemon V3](v2/started/installation_v3.md).

 ## Install NetDaemon as a Home Assistant add-on
 Two versions are provided, release and dev for both NetDaemon version 2 and version 3.
 If you feel you always want the latest and greatest changes you can choose the dev build for the version that you selected but be prepare that things break!